ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 yield Boolean results as specified in {{XSD-2}}.
 (See also {{xsd-regexps}}.)

-Implementations MAY yield errors for regular expressions which are not I-Regexps.
+Strict implementations MAY yield errors for regular expressions which are not I-Regexps.

 # Mapping I-Regexp to Regexp Dialects